hanickadot/cthash/README.md

 ## Supported hash function

 The library also implements hash_value literals in namespace `cthash::literals` (suffixes in parenthesis for each hash function type).
+This literal types doesn't compute hash value of its content, but are merely strong typed value from specified hash algorithm (eg. so you won't mix up SHA-256 and SHA3-256 results).

 * SHA-224 (`_sha224`)
 * SHA-256 (`_sha256`)